AaronLentes/drone-interception-simulation/README.md

 ## Overview

+**This project is currently in progress and will be available starting April 13.**

 This project presents a simulation-based analysis of autonomous drone interception strategies derived from scientific literature.
 It combines semi-autonomous systematic literature analysis with model implementation and experimental evaluation to identify the key factors governing interception success.

 ---